-“I understand where you are coming from.
-I think I know what **** are doing nationally and with local partners, I appreciate the **** role but I am not sure where **** fit in – the appeal page seems more targeted at politics than science or action.
-There is plenty of room for suspicious people to avoid collaboration – we need confident and open attention to this issue from people whose first inclination is to trust people.”
+“I know what ***** are doing nationally and with local partners.
+The appeal page seems more targeted at politics, than science or action.
+There is plenty of room for suspicious people to avoid collaboration – we need more endorsements from people whose first inclination is to trust people.”

-“I once put out informal feelers to a big wildlife charity and an big countryside group about a joint statement to government on natural connection.
-They both thought I was nuts, but actually I was naïve.
-Both have too many supporters who would rather resign than be associated with the other.
+“I once put out informal feelers to a wildlife charity and a countryside group about a joint statement to government on ‘natural connection’.
+They both thought I was nuts.
+As both have too many supporters who would rather resign than be associated with the other.
 So I ended up writing nothing.”

 “The tribal thing runs deep – I recall a policy director of a well-known country organisation saying that publishing a joint report with us caused more resignations than a subscription rise”